WillieWrites/WillieWrites.github.io/README.md

 # The Hard Sell
 ![image](willie2.png)

 I am a student looking for an oppurtunity to hone my craft and continue to learn and grow in a field that I have loved since the first time I sat in front of a computer to play tetris.
 Help me on my journey, you will not regret it.
+Looking forward to hearing from you.

 # Keep in touch